Joris Nieuwenhuis puts on a dominant display to take victory at Superprestige Merksplas

 Merksplas hosted round four of the 2025/26 Telenet Superprestige on Saturday, the Aarbeiencross covering nine laps of a technical 2.9km circuit, with an increasing amount of mud, with planks and a sandpit adding spice late on each lap.

-Joran Wyesure (Crelan-Corendon) was into the first bend at the front of the race, but was soon overtaken by Pim Ronhaar (Baloise-Glowi Lions), though it was his team mate, Belgian champion, Thibau Nys who led over the planks, half way round the lap.
+Joran Wyesure (Crelan-Corendon) was into the first bend at the front of the race, but was soon overtaken by Pim Ronhaar (Baloise-Glowi Lions), though it was his team mate, Belgian champion, Thibau Nys, who led over the planks, halfway round the lap.

-Nys was still at the front at the end of the opening lap, the race beginning the stretch out and a group of around 15 were in single file behind the Belgian.
-A bike change set him back on the second lap, though Nys remained inside the leading five, as Jente Michels (Alpecin-Deceuninck Development) led across the the line at the end of lap two.
+Nys was still at the front at the end of the opening lap, the race beginning the stretch out, and a group of around 15 were in single file behind the Belgian.
+A bike change set him back on the second lap, though Nys remained inside the leading five, as Jente Michels (Alpecin-Deceuninck Development) led across the line at the end of lap two.

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

-As the race progressed though, Nys made a move, but, as it had been all race, the sand proved his undoing.
-As he and Mason struggled to regain contact with the leaders, pressure from Nieuwenhuis saw gaps open, and when the Dutch rider attacked there was no catching him.
+As the race progressed, though, Nys made a move, but, as it had been all race, the sand proved his undoing.
+As he and Mason struggled to regain contact with the leaders, pressure from Nieuwenhuis saw gaps open, and when the Dutch rider attacked, there was no catching him.

 You must confirm your public display name before commenting